Characteristics of a Good Team

 It is extremely easy to list the characteristics of a good team – the real challenge for your team is to actually have them, really apply them, and really live them on a consistent-daily basis.

-The ability to lead a functioning team has become so desired that now Online MBA Degrees and Online Project Management Degree Programs have recognized this and made it a core part of their curriculum.
+The ability to lead a functioning team has become so desired that now Master's Degree Programs in different fields have recognized this and made it a core part of their curriculum.

 The reason of existence of a team – any team – is to deliver results.
 A team needs to deliver results – this is what the team exists for.

 Hence, results are the true compass in the life of your team.

 This means that the individual interests, needs, and desires of any team member – including the team’s boss – are not as important as the team’s interests, needs, and desires.

 The team’s interests (read goals, results) are always more important than any team member individual interests.